 You can eliminate a significant portion of your churn by implementing automated systems for recovering failed payments.
 This is a no-brainer for anyone running a membership site as a business, not just a hobby.

 Voluntary churn happens after you bring on a qualified member, ripe for achieving power user status, but they become unengaged over time, and eventually cancel.

 It’s best to nip this in the bud before it happens by tracking engagement and intervening to bring that member who is slipping away back to active engagement and receiving value on your site before it’s too late.

 Until now, monitoring member engagement has been a tedious process involving lots of late nights and spreadsheets.
 And if you haven’t been doing that, you’ve left untold amounts of money on the table as those who have become unengaged over time have churned, and you don’t have any further recourse.

-That’s why we (MemberUp) built MemberScore.
-It’s a tool that’s designed to automatically track member engagement on membership sites.
+That’s why tools like MemberMouse’s member activity log are so helpful.
 When you have an easy way to identify which of your members are at risk of canceling their accounts due to disengagement, you can swiftly intervene and attempt to retain them as a customer.

 Run an Audit